IIIF/api/source/api/image/2.0/index.md

 | `service` | Optional | The `service` property provides a hook for additional information to be included in the image description, for example the physical size of the object depicted.
 Please see the [Service Profiles][service-profiles] annex for more information. |
 {: .image-api-table}

 The objects in the `sizes` list have the properties in the following table.
 Images requested using these sizes _SHOULD_ have a region parameter of "full" and rotation of "0".
-The full URL would be: `{base_url}/{identifier}/full/{width},{height}/0/default.jpg`
+The full URL for an image with "default" quality in "jpg" format would be: `{base_url}/{identifier}/full/{width},{height}/0/default.jpg`

 | Property   | Required? | Description |
 | ---------- | --------- | ----------- |